 - The antagonist's ability does not match the hero with similar strength, skill, or effort.
 It prevents, detects, avoids, deflects, sabotages, steals, or otherwise compromises the hero's abilities in indirect (and often, greatly unsatisfying) ways.

-Even if the good guys have an ability on this list, it's usually with restrictions or rules that don't apply to the antagonist.
+Even if the good guys have an ability on this list, it's usually with restrictions or rules that don't apply to the antagonist, or a weakness to help antagonists get around it.
 Often, the villain wants to steal those powers for himself, for that very reason, knowing that they'll be far more deadly than the hero ever was.

 This is not to be confused with Bad Powers, Bad People

 , which is more about powers that are cruel or inherently harmful to others.
 While it can overlap with this trope, this is more about powers that are considered more "unfair" in a fight.